DoWhileGeek/open-repo/README.md

 ## Usage:
 `$ open-repo`

 Opens a browser tab.
 By default it opens the 'origin' remote.
-Otherwise you can set the remote you want to open with `--remote`
+Otherwise you can set the remote you want to open with:

 `$ open-repo --remote heroku`